 Success is higher if your provider tries this procedure at about 35 to 37 weeks.
-At this time, your baby is a little smaller, and there is usually more fluid around the baby.
+At this time, your baby is a little smaller, and there is most often more fluid around the baby.
 Your baby is also old enough in case there is a problem during the procedure that makes it necessary to deliver the baby promptly.
 This is rare.
 External version cannot be done once you are in active labor.

 Risks are low for this procedure when a skilled provider does it.
-Rarely, it may lead to an emergency cesarean delivery (C-section) if:
+Rarely, it may lead to an emergency cesarean birth (C-section) if:

 - Part of the placenta tears away from the lining of your womb

 - Your baby's heartbeat drops too low, which can happen if the umbilical cord is tightly wrapped around the baby

 If My Baby Doesn't Turn, Will I Have a C-section?

-It depends, but most babies who remain breech after an attempt at turning them will be delivered by C-section.
-Your doctor will explain the risk of delivering a breech baby vaginally.
+Most babies who remain breech after an attempt at turning them will be delivered by C-section.
+Your provider will explain the risk of delivering a breech baby vaginally.

-Today, the option to deliver a breech baby vaginally is not usually offered.
-In the past it was allowed.
+Today, the option to deliver a breech baby vaginally is not offered in most cases.
 The safest way for a breech baby to be born is by C-section.

 The danger of breech birth is mostly due to the fact that the largest part of a baby is its head.
-So when the breech baby's pelvis or hips deliver first, the mom's pelvis may not be large enough for the head to be delivered also.
-This can result in a baby becoming stuck in the birth canal, which can cause injury or death.
+When the breech baby's pelvis or hips deliver first, the woman's pelvis may not be large enough for the head to be delivered also.
+This can result in a baby getting stuck in the birth canal, which can cause injury or death.

 The umbilical cord may also be damaged or blocked.
 This can reduce the baby's oxygen supply.

-If a C-section is planned, it will usually be scheduled for no earlier than 39 weeks.
+If a C-section is planned, it will most often be scheduled for no earlier than 39 weeks.
 You will have an ultrasound at the hospital to confirm the position of your baby just before the surgery.